-In the late 1970s, a group of women lawyers from around New York State decided to unite with one voice to address their professional concerns and to confront gender bias.
-These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to three other regional women’s bar associations in an effort to gain a statewide presence.
-The women formalized their efforts at a convention held at Grossinger’s in Liberty, New York during the weekend of April 18, 1980.
-After significant discussion and compromise, they adopted the By-Laws of the Women’s Bar Association of the State of New York (WBASNY).
-Five women’s bar association chapters joined WBASNY: New York, Westchester, Capital District, Staten Island and Nassau.
+In the late 1970s, a group of women lawyers from throughout New York State decided to unite with one voice to address their professional concerns and confront gender bias.
+These lawyers, led by Joan Ellenbogen and the Manhattan-based New York Women’s Bar Association, reached out to other regional women’s bar associations in an effort to gain a statewide presence.
+The women formalized their efforts at a convention held at Grossinger’s Catskill Resort Hotel in Liberty, New York, during the weekend of April 18, 1980.
+After significant discussion and compromise, they formed the Women’s Bar Association of the State of New York.
+The initial five women’s bar association chapters that made up WBASNY were Capital District, Central New York, New York (Manhattan), Staten Island and Westchester.

-The purposes of the new association were specified in its certification of incorporation filed on July 19, 1980.
-These resolutions were:
+The purposes of the new association were specified in its Certification of Incorporation, filed on July 19, 1980.
+The mission was clear:

-Joan Ellenbogen, WBASNY’s driving force, became its first President.
-During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other State bar associations by representing the Association at joint meetings attended by these other bar associations.
-She strengthened WBASNY’s internal network by continuously contacting the Association’s chapter organizations to obtain consensus on various issues affecting women generally and the Association in particular.
-And in 1981, Ms. Ellenbogen was appointed by the Chief Judge of the Court of Appeals, the Hon.
-Lawrence H. Cooke, to the judicial selection committee for the Court of Appeals.
+Joan Ellenbogen, WBASNY’s driving force, became its first president.
+During her two-year term, Ms. Ellenbogen solidified WBASNY’s position among other state bar associations by representing WBASNY at joint meetings attended by these bar associations.
+She strengthened WBASNY’s internal network by continuously contacting WBASNY’s chapter organizations to obtain consensus on various issues affecting women generally and WBASNY in particular.
+In 1981, recognizing Ms. Ellenbogen’s accomplishments in promoting women, the Hon.
+Lawrence H. Cooke, Chief Judge of the Court of Appeals, appointed Ms. Ellenbogen to the judicial selection committee for the Court of Appeals.

-WBASNY’s President Marge Karowe conducted a campaign to recruit more local women’s bar chapters into the Association.
-By 1985, WBASNY had grown from its original five chapters to also include the Bronx, Brooklyn, Central New York, Mid-Hudson, Orange-Sullivan, Queens, Rochester, Rockland, Suffolk and Western New York – a total of fifteen chapters, its current number.
-This expansion was due to Marge Karowe’s organizational skills and efforts.
-The Capital District chapter now became the center for the Association’s legislative outreach.
-WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid 1980’s) and Barbara Billet all had legislative-related jobs.
-They became WBASNY’s intermediaries, communicating with the Association’s Legislative Committee, its Board and the State Legislature.
+WBASNY’s next president, Marjorie E. Karowe, continued WBASNY’s mission by conducting a campaign to recruit more local women’s bar chapters into WBASNY.
+By 1985, due in large part to Ms. Karowe’s organizational skills and efforts, WBASNY had grown from its original five chapters to include the following additional chapters: Bronx, Brooklyn, Mid-Hudson, Nassau-Suffolk, Orange-Sullivan, Queens, Rochester, Rockland and Western New York.
+The Capital District chapter became the center for WBASNY’s legislative outreach.
+WBASNY members Marilyn Menge, Rachel Kretser (WBASNY’s chief liaison with the State legislature throughout the mid-1980s) and Barbara Billet all had legislative-related jobs.
+They became WBASNY’s intermediaries, communicating with WBASNY’s Legislation Committee, its Board and the State Legislature.

 Our goal must be a judiciary where the number of women and minority judges fairly reflects the number of women and minorities in the bar.
 More women and minority judges at all levels of our complex court system will not only contribute to the vital work of our legal system, it will also help eradicate the continuing discrimination against women and minority litigators and litigants.
 The way we can achieve that goal is to develop a system of judicial selection, whether appointive or elective, which is based upon merit rather than political expediency.